Keyboard shortcuts

 Branching Pipelines

 Sometimes you need to process the same data in multiple ways.
-Use .tee() to split a pipeline into multiple branches:
+Use .tee() to split a pipeline into multiple branches that can be processed independently:

 const [branch1, branch2] = run("cat", "data.txt")